Anti-Crisis Price Management in Retail: What You Should Do

 - Supply.
 You have to establish an excellent distribution and variety of channels.
-Effective supply chain management gives a substantial advantage for any firm.
+Effective supply chain management gives a substantial advantage to any firm.

 - Pricing.
 For both growing and mature businesses, having a suitable pricing strategy is a core principle of growth.

 Meanwhile, pricing is in the hands of owners.
-Working with prices, smartly gives a revenue substantial boost, as mentioned in the recent Nielsen report.
+Working with prices smartly gives a substantial revenue boost, as mentioned in the recent Nielsen report.
 Eventually, only one of three business drivers left alive.
-That is why pricing is a primary option of staying afloat in a crisis.
+That is why pricing is a primary option for staying afloat in a crisis.